EGE JOURNAL OF MEDICINE

 Tables should be complementary, but not duplicate information contained in the text.
 Tables should be numbered consecutively in Arabic numbers, with a descriptive, self-explanatory title above the table.
 All abbreviations should be explained in a footnote.
 Footnotes should be designated by symbols in the following order: *,†, ‡, §, ¶.

 All illustrations (including line drawings and photographs) are classified as figures.
-Figures must be added to the system as separate .jpg or .gif files (approximately 500x400 pixels, 8 cm in width and at 300 dpi resolution).
+Figures must be added to the system as separate files (.jpg, .png, .tif etc., at least 300 dpi resolution).
 Figures should be numbered consecutively in Arabic numbers and should be cited in parenthesis in consecutive order in the text.

 Legends should be self-explanatory and positioned on a separate page.
 The legend should incorporate definitions of any symbols used and all abbreviations and units of measurements should be explained.
 A letter should be provided stating copyright authorization if figures have been reproduced from another source.